-Prepare Your Car For Winter – Safe Winter Driving
+Prepare Your Car for Winter – Safe Winter Driving Tips

 No matter what part of the country you live in, except for, perhaps, extreme southern areas, winter driving habits differ from those used in other times of the year.
 Even northern Florida has bridges that are prone to icing up on cold nights, creating what is commonly referred to as “black ice.”
 And the further north a person goes, the more hazardous the roadways become.

 Some of the primary dangers of winter driving include:

 - Slippery Roadways

 - Freezing Temperatures

 By preparing yourself for these obstacles, you can keep yourself safe, and save yourself from bills and headaches.
 Let’s take a look at how.

 Preparing Your Car for Winter